 In cases where the adjoining property consists of multiple dwellings (such as a block of flats or a converted townhouse), it’s recommended that you hire a surveyor to help you determine your legal responsibility.
 At Squarepoint, our experienced Party Wall surveyors can often liaise with multiple property owners and come to an agreement that protects the interests of the Building Owner and all Adjoining Owners.

-If you have any questions about Party Wall issues or would like professional advice before serving Notice on your Adjoining Owners, please don’t hesitate to get in touch.
-Call us on 0208 360 5488 or send an enquiry via our contact page.
+Squarepoint are specialist Party Wall Surveyors and has helped many customers across London.
+If you would like professional party wall advice before serving Notice on your Adjoining Owners, please don’t hesitate to get in touch.
+Call us on 0207 651 0000 or send an enquiry via our contact page.